 PHOTO CREDIT: Manprit Shergill

-We consulted global experts, including PSI's technical teams, to identify six key health areas that offer the greatest return on investment for transforming the lives of girls and women in the developing world.
-Investing in these areas will help achieve several of the Global Goals for Sustainable Development.
+With PSI’s global experts and technical teams, we identified six key health areas that offer the greatest return on investment for transforming the lives of girls and women.
+Investing in these areas will help achieve several of the Sustainable Development Goals.

 women in developing countries who want contraceptives do not have access to them.

 When women and adolescent girls have access to family planning, they have higher levels of education, their children are healthier, and their families are wealthier.
 Women are prevented from planning the families they desire due to many factors including lack of access to contraceptives due to a lack of products, under-resourced public health systems, and lack of trained medical providers.

 women die from non-communicable diseases every year.